^

 • Urinary incontinence.

-• A liquid with a foul odor.
+• Liquid with a foul odor.

-Single bacteria in a child's urine
+Single bacteria in the urine of a child

-The main routes of infection:
+The main routes of infection are:

-If the baby is healthy, the fluid secreted by the kidneys is sterile.
+If the child is healthy, the fluid secreted by the kidneys is sterile.
 But the presence of a small number of bacteria is considered normal.
 An indicative criterion is 105 or more microbes in 1 ml of urine.
 A large number of bacteria in the urine of a child indicates the development of bacteriuria.

 • Inflammatory kidney lesions.